NadaAlinour/freshcipe-react/README.md

 # Freshcipe
 (graduation project)
-E-commerce web application using Reactjs, Nodejs and MySQL (This folder contains the front-end only).
+E-commerce web application using Reactjs.

 Preview of the pages so far: